Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 To try this out we can directly invoke the Pub/Sub API and publish a message to Redis locally.
 If you remember from [module 3](../../aca/03-aca-dapr-integration/index.md) once we initialized Dapr in a local development environment, it installed Redis container instance locally.
 So we can use Redis locally to publish and subscribe to a message.
-If you navigate to the path `%USERPROFILE%\.dapr\components` you will find a file named `pubsub.yaml`.
+If you navigate to the path `%USERPROFILE%\.dapr\components (assuming you are using windows)` you will find a file named `pubsub.yaml`.
 Inside this file, you will see the properties needed to access the local Redis instance.
 The publisher/subscriber brokers template component file structure can be found [here](https://docs.dapr.io/operations/components/setup-pubsub/).

 We want to have more control and provide our own component file, so let's create pub/sub component file in our **components** folder as shown below: